How Much Does ISO 27001 Certification Cost? Full Breakdown, Audit Fees, and Compliance Budget Guide

 Recertification audit: At the end of the three-year cycle, a full recertification audit is required.
 Recertification costs are similar to the initial Stage 2 audit.

-Ongoing maintenance costs beyond audit fees:
+Ongoing maintenance costs beyond audit fees include:

 • Staff time for ISMS management, management reviews, and incident response